 The governing body is the admissions authority and has responsibility for admissions to this school.
 The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September, 2025.
+The Admissions Authority has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September, 2026.